Learn how to evaluate and address website performance issues to ensure that your site is up to standards and pulling in leads on autopilot.

-Looking at your website through fresh eyes will quickly show which features are working and which are not.
+Looking at your website with fresh eyes will quickly show which features are working and which are not.
 You’ll be able to see firsthand how users experience your site.
 Site speed, in particular, is key because users are likely to leave the page if it doesn’t load within a few seconds.

 Afterward, ask your testers for feedback.
 They may have noticed issues that you glanced right over.

 Every website needs an SSL certificate.
 This is what leaves an “https” at the beginning of your URL and lets users know that you are serious about confidentiality, security and keeping your website up to date.
 Everyone needs this.
 If you have a login for your website, it needs to be secure.

 Many lawyers think that because they do not accept client payments on their website, they don’t need an SSL.
 Regardless of payments, you are accepting information on your website.
 Your “contact us” form gathers email addresses and other information.

 Most law firm websites are WordPress sites.
 Because this is the most popular content management platform, it is also the one most often targeted by hackers.
 If your website gets hacked, it can get blacklisted.
 This will make it difficult to send emails and can lead to bigger problems down the road.

 The SSL is also important for SEO.
 Google considers the website’s security when ranking in search.
 If your law firm’s website is not secure, it will be penalized in organic search.
 Website performance in Google search is critical, so this — as well as issues like speed and load time — can really hurt your traffic even if your website never gets hacked.